followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxDataGrid/6 Row/rowIndex.md

 <!--/shortDescription-->

 <!--fullDescription-->
 When you have several pages in a grid, grid rows are indexed beginning with 0 on each page.
-Note that [group rows](/Documentation/Guide/Widgets/DataGrid/Visual_Elements/#Group_Rows) are counted as well and, thus, have row indexes.
-For further information about row indexes, see the [Grid Rows](/Documentation/Guide/Widgets/DataGrid/Visual_Elements/#Grid_Rows) topic.
+Note that group rows are counted as well and, thus, have row indexes.
+For further information about row indexes, see the [Column and Row Indexes](/Documentation/Guide/Widgets/DataGrid/Columns/Column_and_Row_Indexes/) topic.
 <!--/fullDescription-->